 We’ve touched on this a bit earlier in the article, but it is generally a good idea to only invite the friends and family you feel closest with to your bridal shower.
 It can be tempting to ask every single woman who will be in attendance on your big day, but this is just not necessary.

 People who do not know you that well will not have hurt feelings about your decision not to include them in your shower.
 In fact, some may even feel relieved.
 Because showers are usually intimate events, it is better not to put someone on the spot if you don’t feel close to them.

 Distant Friends and Family

-- EASY TO WRITE ON - Thick high quality cardstock makes them easy to write on.
-Order now to see the difference thick...
+- Easy to write on; Thick high quality cardstock makes them easy to write on.
+Order to see the difference thick cardstock...

 Sending an invitation to your favorite cousin that lives halfway across the globe may seem like a good idea, but etiquette dictates otherwise.
 Distant travel can impose an undue burden on guests who live very far from you, so think about your decision to send an invitation carefully.

 What may seem like a nice gesture to you may make others feel obligated to make difficult travel arrangements.
 However, if you know for sure that a close friend or relative will be offended if they don’t receive an invite to your party, go ahead and send one.

 Hopefully, this goes without saying, but it is not a good idea to invite ex-boyfriends or ex-girlfriends to your bridal shower.
 Doing so is likely to spread rumors among your family and cause more headache than it is worth.